celery/celery/docs/userguide/signals.rst

         ))

-Some signals also have a sender which you can filter by.
+Some signals also have a sender you can filter by.
 For example the :signal:`after_task_publish` signal uses the task name as a sender, so by providing the ``sender`` argument to :class:`~celery.utils.dispatch.signal.Signal.connect` you can